xmtp/XIPs/XIPs/xip-36-frames-support.md

 This can be solved by having developers route these requests through a proxy server to anonymize the sender.
 I’ve already started [prototyping what a simple Frame proxy](https://github.com/neekolas/og-proxy) would look like.
 This proxy server should be used for the initial Frame rendering, downloading of the Frame image, and interacting with POST requests.
 Client app developers can host their own instance of this open source proxy.
 I propose that XMTP Labs should run an instance as a public good.
 Developers can also use this proxy server to privately gather the information needed for link previews, which is a nice added bonus.

 At some scale, this becomes challenging.
 Signal Protocol previously used a proxy for link previews, but because of their massive scale they started getting blocked by popular websites like YouTube and had to [roll the feature back](https://community.signalusers.org/t/beta-feedback-for-the-upcoming-android-4-69-release/16219/4).
 Having many proxy services instead of a single proxy will help avoid this problem, but at some scale, we will need to reconsider the approach.

+### Threat model

+While not exhaustive, these are some of the most important potential attacks this system must mitigate:

+- A Frame developer may deploy a Frame that attempts to inject malicious code into the client application
+- A Frame developer may deploy a Frame that stores the IP address of the Frame viewer in connection with their wallet address
+- An attacker may attempt to find a weakness in our signature validation logic on the server, allowing them to impersonate a user without possession of their XMTP credentials
+- A Frame developer may try to replay actions sent to their Frame on another Frame in order to impersonate the user
+- For a transaction Frame, the developer may deploy a malicious smart contract and convince the user to execute a transaction that steals their funds instead of performing the intended action.
+This attack can be targeted to only a subset of users.